-Adding more memory allows your system to run larger, more memory-intensive software.
-You can increase your system's memory to 256 MB (megabytes).
-You can add 32-MB, 64-MB, or 128-MB memory options.
-Each memory option consists of four single in-line memory modules (SIMMs): a 32-MB option consisting of four 8-MB SIMMs, a 64-MB option consisting of four 16-MB SIMMs, or a 128-MB option consisting of four 32-MB SIMMs.
+Adding more memory allows your system to run more memory-intensive software, which decreases paging and swapping activities.
+These actions, in turn, increase your system's performance.
+You can increase your system's memory to 192 MB (384 MB when 64-MB SIMMs are available).
+You can add 16-MB, 32-MB, 64-MB, or 128-MB memory options.
+These memory options are pairs of single in-line memory modules (SIMMs): a 16-MB option consisting of two 8-MB SIMMs, a 32-MB option consisting of two 16-MB SIMMs, a 64-MB option consisting of two 32-MB SIMMs, or a 128-MB option consisting of two 64-MB SIMMs.

-Always add SIMMs in sets of four into one of two available memory banks (bank 0 or 1).
-If all SIMM slots are already used, you can still increase your system's memory by removing four SIMMs from one of the banks and replacing them with four larger SIMMs.
+Always add SIMMs in pairs into one of three available memory banks (bank 0, 1, or 2).
+If all SIMM slots are already used, you can still increase your system's memory by removing a smaller pair of SIMMs from one of the banks and replacing them with a larger pair.
 The system requires 72-pin parity SIMMs that have an access time of 70 ns (nanoseconds) or 60 ns.